Searching ...

 Choosing between Ohio and Pennsylvania

-No matter where you decide to move in Ohio or Pennsylvania, you’ll find something exciting and unique.
+No matter where you decide to move to, whether in Ohio or Pennsylvania, you’ll find something exciting and unique.
 Both states have outstanding cultural activities, natural beauty, strong job markets, and affordable housing.
-Given their size, it’s essential to do your research and find the place inside that state that speaks to you most.
+Given their size, it’s essential to research and find the place inside that state that speaks to you most.
 From there, you can decide if Ohio or Pennsylvania is the right place for you!

 Start Your Home Search